eleyine/WearHacks-Website/README.md

-# Wearhacks Montreal 2015 Website Source
+# Wearhacks Montreal 2015 Website Source(you should check out)

 ## Branches

 * `master`: most up-to-date branch with open registration.
 Up on <http://wearhacks.eleyine.com>
 * `stable`: deployed branch with registration closed.
 Live on <http://montreal.wearhacks.com>

-# Installation
+# Installation to do

 ## Requirements